Rubbermaid is a leader in providing top-notch, versatile storage solutions for your backyard.

 They manufacture the most durable specialty paints for plastic materials, including vinyl and synthetic resin.

-Decorating and Designing the Rubbermaid Units
+Decorating and Designing the Rubbermaid Storage Units

-Place the contact paper “frame” over the desired area of the bin; paint inside the cutout area, and then peel off once dry.
+All you will need to do is create your stencils by first drawing and cutting the shape out of contact paper.
+Place the contact paper “frame” over the desired area, paint inside the cutout area, and then peel off once dry.

 The bottom line